Blog

 White Alumina Powder

-Chemical compounds are normally represented by chemical formulas.
-Such chemical formulas help to show the proportion of individual atoms present in the element of a particular compound.
+Compounds are usually represented by chemical formulas, which help show the proportions of individual atoms present in a particular compound’s elements.

-For instance, you can represent the chemical formulae of aluminum oxide as Al2O3.
-In this circumstance, the subscript 2 and 3 represents the number of atoms exchanged by the two elements.
-This explains why aluminum oxide has an ionic bond.
+Take aluminum oxide as an example.
+We express the chemical formula of aluminum oxide as Al2O3.
+In this case, the subscripts 2 and 3 indicate the number of atoms of the two elements that are exchanged, which explains why aluminum oxide has ionic bonds.

 Aluminum oxide structure